 (c) Contractors are responsible for inspection and maintenance of all work equipment as per relevant regulations and codes of practice.

 (d) Contractors’ employees must not alter any work equipment (including access equipment) provided for their use or interfere with any plant or equipment on the site.

 (e) All plant or equipment owned or used by Contractors must be safe and in good working condition being compliant with relevant Regulations.

-(f) Any injury sustained, or damage caused by contractors’ employees, must be reported immediately to a Training company official and the Occupational Health and Safety Unit.
+(f) Any injury sustained, or damage caused by Contractors’ employees, must be reported immediately to an EDLounge Ltd. official and Senior Management and the Safeguarding Lead.

-(g) Contractors’ employees must comply with any safety instructions given by Training company officials.
+(g) Contractors’ employees must comply with any safety instructions given by EDLounge Ltd. officials.

-(h) Contractors will not use any equipment belonging to Central Campus EDlounge.
+(h) Contractors will not use any equipment belonging to EDLounge Ltd.

 (i) Contractors will not undertake: demolition, cladding, industrial painting, asbestos removal, confined space entry, height work or other such hazardous tasks without written method statement and/or permits to work.